SURREAL ADVENTURES

 ‘Ah, so you do know them.’

 ‘By the way, the name on my intergalactic passport differs from what you once knew.
-However, you may call me Rhom unless you prefer to call me Captain, as you did before.
+However, you may call me Rhom unless you prefer Captain, as you did before.
 Names and titles come and go; nonetheless, this one I’ve had for a while.
 Of course, it didn’t sound very Portuguese in those days, any more than it does now, so I decided to go with a pseudonym you recognised when I was a Captain on one of Magellan’s ill-fated ships.’

 ‘Yes,’ I said, ‘I understand that things didn’t go well on that voyage; in fact, very few survived.’[1]

 ‘At the time, you were a young man on the lam, so as Captain of a Spanish merchant ship, I took you on and trained you in astronomy so that you might become my First Mate.
-That’s how you eventually got to be a Captain of this ship.’
+That’s how you eventually got to be a Captain of this beached ship.’

-‘You know, this earth has quite the reputation in the universe!
+‘I don’t know if you realise it, but this earth has quite the reputation in the universe!
 Though I don’t wish to insult your world, it’s known to possess a relatively primitive state of consciousness.
 Or, I should say… semblance of consciousness.
-Yet, in its own way, there is a quirky charm to your planet I enjoy observing.’
+Yet, with its quirky charm, it shows promise.

 ‘Quirky charm; is that how you would describe us?’